Wensum Junior Partnership

 After successfully gaining QTS, you will be put forward to complete your End Point Assessment (EPA), in agreement with your employer.
 The EPA involves a formal observation and professional discussion conducted by an external assessor.
 This final assessment shows successful completion of your apprenticeship.

-We are looking for people who can show that they are committed to working with young people and joining the teaching profession.
+We are looking for people who can show that they are resilient and committed to both working with young people and joining the teaching profession.
 We are particularly interested in talking to people who have a proven track record in working with young learners.

 How school placements work